grammatek/IceHoc/README.md

 for generating meaningful word embeddings, solidifying its position as a robust model for natural language processing tasks in Icelandic.
 Additionally, LaBSE proves to be a solid choice for multilingual purposes, including Icelandic text classification, due to its robust performance across many languages.

+In our experiments, by using only one classifier for all homographs, both embeddings are needed to achieve the above results, though most of these achievements is influenced by the homograph word embedding itself.

 ## Model training